How to Rebuild Your Life After Burnout (Without Starting Over)

 planning

-Systems should support your life.
+Systems should support you

 5. Let Growth Come Later